 This is what the International Committee of the Red Cross recommends as the minimum space allocations for prisoners where bunk beds are used, and without kitchen, bathroom, sick care activities being performed, or children being birthed and reared.

-The living spaces at Catalhoyuk were found to be embedded in extensive middens of fecal material and rotting organic material in which archeologists can still] identify details such as corpses buried inside the houses while the premises were still inhabited by the occupants.
 One dwelling at Catalhoyuk was found to have 64 skeletons buried underneath the floors which were made out of soft mud brought from the surrounding marshes.
 When a house reached the end of its practical life, people demolished the upper walls…which then became the foundation of a new house.

-These are not homes for families!
-The picture that emerges is that of a concentration [of persons in a] camp for forced labor, exactly as the Nazis implemented as the productivity basis of its war machine.
+When we take off the glamor glasses of starry-eyed archeologists the picture that emerges is that of a concentration [of persons in a] camp for forced labor, exactly as the Nazis implemented as the productivity basis of its war machine.

 [In a boxcar] which was designed to transport ‘eighteen horses’ according to the sign on the door, we were a hundred of us – adults, children, sick, elderly…